mesos/kafka/src/docker/README.md

 $ eval "$(docker-machine env dev)"
 $ ./build-image.sh
 ```

-Note: this would not push the image.
-Push should be done manually after testing.

 # Running image
 Running image using docker.
 Required networking params should be provided.
 Image has no entry point,